ADEV1010/TrafficNavigator/README.md

   - Pyngrok for exposing the local server

 ## How to Run the Project
-1. Set up your environment variables for API keys:
+1. Set up your environment variables for API keys
-2. Set NGROK_AUTH_TOKEN for ngrok access.
+2. Set NGROK_AUTH_TOKEN for ngrok access
 Replace the placeholder API key in the code with your actual OpenWeatherMap API key.